Protect your family from pests. Find out how to prevent and treat your pest problems.

 Fleas

-Fleas are a common pest problem in homes especially when cats or dogs are present.
-Not only are they a concern for pets but they are also bite humans.
-Fleas are usually found in the homes with pets but they can also be a problem for new homeowners that move into previously infested homes and apartments.
-Pest control is important not only because of the discomfort bites cause to pets and people but also because fleas are carriers of the tapeworm parasite.
+🐛 Fleas are a common pest problem in homes, especially when cats or dogs are present.
+Not only are they a concern for pets, but they also bite humans.
+Fleas are usually found in homes with pets, but they can also be a problem for new homeowners who move into previously infested homes and apartments.
+Pest control is important not only because of the discomfort bites cause to pets and people, but also because fleas are carriers of the tapeworm parasite.

 If any insect debris has been left in the wound, remove carefully with fingernails or tweezers.
 Then clean the bite using soap and water or alcohol wipes.

-The itchiness and swelling can be relieved with anti-histamine creams for bites and stings.
-Oral anti-histamine (“hay fever tablets”) can also help especially where there are multiple bites.
+🐛 The itchiness and swelling can be relieved with antihistamine creams for bites and stings.
+Oral antihistamines (“hay fever tablets”) can also help, especially where there are multiple bites.

 If you have pets, it is essential to prevent fleas becoming established in carpets and bedding: